LightGive/Text-VFXEffect/README.md

 # Text-VFXEffect

+Enter a short text in the input field and the content will be displayed in VFXEffect.

 ## Version
-Unity 2019.3.12f1
+Unity 2019.3.12f

-## Description
-Enter a short text in the input field and the content will be displayed in VFXEffect.

 ## Method